tomtactom/tomtactom/README.md

 ### Hi there 👋

-### Hi, I'm Tom, a passionate self-taught web developer.
+### I'm Tom, a passionate self-taught web developer.
 - 🔭 I’m currently working on a weather station, a YouTube download plugin for Google Chrome and a web server management system.
 - 🌱 I’m currently learning dealing with KIs, JavaScript, Python (various libraries) and much more.
 - 👯 I’m looking to collaborate with [@lucagrosshennig](https://github.com/lucagrosshennig), designer, App developer and translatiors.